emmanuelrondeau/qwery2/README.md

 ## Getting Started for Writers

 If you wish to write for the website, currently you'll have to go through the steps of a developer.
-Writing for the website currently is also somewhat technical, requiring knowledge of Markdown and MDX.
+Writing for the website currently is also somewhat technical, requiring knowledge of Markdown and a bit of MDX.

 Other than searching up tutorials on the basics of Markdown, the existing articles are a great reference point for how to format articles you make.